lordkorost/smart-surveillance-sorter/docs/model-comparison.md

 | ANIMAL | 22 | 1 | 4 | 95.7% | 84.6% |
 | OTHERS | 292 | 0 | 0 | 100.0% | 100.0% |

+>[!NOTE]
-*FN on PERSON: arm visible through a window from inside — not considered a meaningful false negative.
+>*FN on PERSON: arm visible through a window from inside — not considered a meaningful false negative.

+>[!NOTE]
-> ⚠️ Vision results are non-deterministic (temperature=1.0).
+> Vision results are non-deterministic (temperature=1.0).
 FN on PERSON may be 0 or 1 depending on the reasoning path.
 In a second run: PERSON TP=188, FN=0.

 ---

-## 💡 Key Takeaways
+## Key Takeaways

 1. **ViT-L-14 + BLIP large** is the optimal model combination — best accuracy/speed tradeoff
 2. **ViT-H-14 is not recommended** — larger model, worse results for surveillance